-Anxiety is a defense mechanism that allows people to protect themselves, to avoid suffering, but there are times when a person experiences unnecessary, several extreme levels of fear and worry, feeling helpless to alleviate the symptom.
+Anxiety is a defense mechanism that allows people to protect themselves to avoid suffering.
+Still, there are times when a person experiences extreme levels of fear and worry, feeling helpless to alleviate the symptom.

 Anxious behavior can be inherited, learned, or both.
-Having grown up in an environment of stress can also lead a person to anxiety because, it becomes a way to predict the danger and ensure safety.
+Growing up in an environment of stress can also lead a person to anxiety because it becomes a way to predict the danger and ensure safety.

-In the same way, anxiety can develop as a consequence of an unresolved trauma, leaving a person in a high state of excitement; When this happens, certain experiences can reactivate that old trauma, usually this type of anxiety is suffered by people with post-traumatic stress.
+In the same way, anxiety can develop as a consequence of unresolved trauma, leaving a person in a high state of excitement; When this happens, specific experiences can reactivate that old trauma; usually, this type of anxiety is suffered by people with post-traumatic stress.

 The treatment of Anxiety Disorder

-Since anxiety can interfere with relationships, sleep patterns, eating habits, work, school and routine activities, this has become one of the most common reasons why people seek treatment and therapy that helps significantly reduce symptoms associated with anxiety as quickly as possible.
+Since anxiety can interfere with relationships, sleep patterns, eating habits, work, school, and routine activities, this has become one of the most common reasons people seek treatment and therapy that helps significantly reduce symptoms associated with anxiety as quickly as possible.

-The most recommended type of therapy for the treatment of anxiety is cognitive behavioral therapy, instead of treating the symptoms alone, as do the medications, psychotherapy aims to identify and address the source of anxiety , the process of self-reflection helps people understand, unravel, and transform anxiety into something positive.
+The most recommended type of therapy for the treatment of anxiety is cognitive behavioral therapy; instead of treating the symptoms alone, as do the medications, psychotherapy aims to identify and address the source of stress, and the process of self-reflection helps people understand, unravel, and transform anxiety into something positive.